Blynx03/silya/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone [repository-url]`
+1. Clone the repository: `git clone [https://github.com/Blynx03/silya]`
-2. Navigate to the project directory: `cd silya-ecommerce`
+2. Navigate to the project directory: `cd silya`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`